ttrefoni/DPHPT/README.md

 If you write your own machine learning script, be sure to place them in the "template" folder and adjust the "COPY" lines of the Dockerfile.

 Note--Ensure that your training data is in the same directory as your Dockerfile under a directory named 'data.'
+To download the sample data provided for the LSTM example, following this link:

 Adjust the file path to your training and testing data to match that in the machine learning script.

 For example:
 [LSTM_current.py](template/LSTM_current.py)